heidekrueger/bnelearn/readme.md

 A full list of requirements can be found in `requirements.txt`.
 Note that we use a `conda` environment, but some dependencies have to be installed via `pip` (see comments in requirements file.)

-The experiments can be run by executing the script `scripts/`
+The experiments can be run by executing the script `scripts/run_NeurIPS_experiments.py`.
+It will run each setting 10 times (with seeds 0,1,...,9).